tetratelabs/tsb-gitops-demo/argo/README.md

 ## Canary analysis and auto promotion

-As we have configured in the `rollout` object, canary `analysis` is going to run from the second phase onwards as it wait for the first phase to complete in 10 minutes to build some metrics.
-From the second phase onwards, `AnalysisRun` an instantiation of the `AnalysisTemplate` is going to get executed, based on the configured `interval`.
-For every completed run, based on the status of `succesful` or `failed`, argo decides whether to promote/rollback the canary deployment based on the max `failureLimit` configured in `AnalysisTemplate`.
+As we have configured in the `Rollout` object, canary `analysis` is going to run from the second phase onwards as it wait for the first phase to complete in 10 minutes to build some metrics.
+From the second phase onwards, `AnalysisRun` i.e an instantiation of the `AnalysisTemplate` is going to get executed, based on the configured `interval`.
+For every completed run, based on the status of `succesfull` or `failed`, argo decides whether to promote/rollback the canary deployment based on the max `failureLimit` configured in `AnalysisTemplate`.

 ### During canary analysis